When it comes to winter bale feeding your livestock, there are many different approaches you can take, including bale grazing.

 What is bale grazing?

-Bale grazing is simply feeding round bales of hay on a pasture, or even field, during the winter time.
-Typically bales are fed in two ways
+Bale grazing is simply bale feeding hay on a pasture, hay field or even row crop field, during the winter months.
+Typically hay bales are fed in two ways

 - Unrolled all at once, or

 As the bale gets eaten, “waste” is left behind (both from the bale and from the livestock) in the form of organic matter that distributes nutrients to the soil and seeds it for the next season.

 Some choose to spread the waste out in the spring for added benefits for the soil or to reduce any thick spots of hay waste though this isn’t always necessary.